 Unfortunately, genetic testing has not yet advanced to the point of providing a diagnostic test for ADHD.
 While research has shown that genetics are involved in the etiology of ADHD, neurological conditions are not always easy to detect genetically as environmental factors can play a significant role in the development of these conditions.

 How Klarity Helps Optimize Your ADHD Medications

 Ask your medical professional if genetic testing for ADHD medication could be a good resource for you.
-Start the conversation, and contact Klarity today to start taking steps to freedom from your ADHD.
+Start the conversation, and book an online appointment today to start taking steps to freedom from your ADHD.